Xamla/xamla.github.io/paper-library.md

 ### Papers with description:

+#### <a name="CNNs for object detection and pose estimation"></a>[Convolutional Neural Networks for joint object detection and pose estimation: A comparative study](http://arxiv.org/abs/1412.7190)

+(F. Massa, M. Aubry and R. Marlet; 22 Dec 2014)

+*Study of CNNs for jointly detecting objects and estimating their 3D pose.
+In particular, design and evaluation of different feature representations of oriented objects, and different loss functions that lead a network to learn this representations.
+One difficulty is that the task requires features with two conflicting properties: The pose of an object has a continuous structure while its category is a discrete variable.
+Moreover, the amount of training data for the task is very limited.
+Evaluation of different approaches on the joint object detection and pose estimation task of the Pascal3D+ benchmark using Average Viewpoint Precision.
+A Spatial Pyramid Pooling (SPP) framework (as proposed by He et al. and applying selective search after the convolutional layers) is used, where the CNN is pre-trained on ImageNet (in order to deal with the lack of training data) and only the last layers are adapted and fine-tuned to predict different features identifying the presence of an object and its orientation.
+Only the azimuth (yaw) angle is considered here, because the pitch and roll angles vary only slightly for the Pascal VOC images.
+Mainly three different approaches of feature representations with corresponding error functions are analyzed:  1.)
+A discrete method, where the subspace of object orientations is a set of discrete points (like object classes), 2.)
+A continuous method, where for each class the subspace of object orientations is a circle and background patches are forced to have features far from this circle.
+Hence, small distances from the features to the circle can be associated to the class and the angle predicts the orientation.
+3.)
+An intermediate method, where for each patch the probability of the class and the angle are predicted.
+Here, the manifold corresponding to the angle feature can be: a) a single circle for all classes, b) a circle per class, or c) an hyper-cylinder per class. ... to be continued*

 #### <a name="Visualize DNNs"></a>[A New Method to Visualize Deep Neural Networks](http://arxiv.org/abs/1603.02518)

 (L. M. Zintgraf, T. S. Cohen and M. Welling; 8 Mar 2016)